xinguoAtBU/TankGameInJava/README.md

 # TankGameInJava
-All the source codes are in src->version4->Members.java & MyTankGame.java
+All the source codes are in src->com->test3, you can start game with src->com->test3->MyTankGame2.java.

 The game can kick start by press the button at the left-top corner of the application.

 The Game support following functionalities:

-You can move the hero tank by press the four direction key on you keyboard.
+You can move the hero tank by press the four direction key on you keyboard, press J to shoot bullets.

 You have 3 lives and enemy has 20 lives.